 A Nidhogg child (so a few hundred years old, but comparatively about a teenager).
 She goes with the Furies to help kill Jean after they make friends with her father.
 Conduit of Roots.

 - A Form You Are Comfortable With: Nifyx turns her into a Gnome so she can fit on the boat.
 She looks pretty normal except for her pink worm skin and giant teeth.

-- In-Universe Nickname: King tries to write her full name on the roof of the boat but runs out of steam after 'Calli', and subsequently giving her that nickname.
+- In-Universe Nickname: King tries to write her full name on the roof of the boat but runs out of steam after 'Calli', and subsequently gives her that nickname.

 - Nay-Theist: She's thinking about joining the Athar since the Nidhoggs don't like the gods.
 Although, as she puts it, her father only thinks that way because his father thought that way and so on, so she's not sure if it's an actual hatred or just family tradition.